centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-kadiska-restapi.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-> This Monitoring Connector is deprecated and should not be used.
+> This Monitoring Connector is no longer maintained.

 ## Pack assets